-The various publications reviewed and the NIWA Freshwater Fish Database (National Institute of Water and Atmospheric Research, n.d.) identify one species of indigenous fish (banded kokopu, both adult and juvenile forms) as present within the Papawai Stream extending into POWP.
-These sources also identify that freshwater crayfish (koura) are common in Papawai Stream.
+The various publications reviewed and the NIWA Freshwater Fish Database (National Institute of Water and Atmospheric Research, n.d.) identified one species of native fish (banded kokopu, both adult and juvenile forms) as present within the Papawai Stream extending into POWP.
+These sources also identified that freshwater crayfish (koura) are common in Papawai Stream.